-- 4. Buildings with a boundary to the Hume Highway have a minimum setback of 8m. - 5.
-Buildings on the southern side of streets identified in Figure 4-10 have minimum front setbacks as follows, in order to maximise solar access: - a.
+- 6.5.
+Buildings on the southern side of streets identified in Figure 4-104 have minimum front setbacks as follows, in order to maximise solar access: - a.
 Elizabeth Street between Bathurst Street and George Street 6m. - b.
-Railway Street, Scott Street and Memorial Avenue 3m. - c.
+Railway Street, Scott Street and Memorial Street Avenue 3m. - c.
 Parts of George, Bathurst, Terminus and Bigge Streets 2.5m.